cloudmesh-community/fa18-516-21/project-paper/report.md

 * jQuery [@jquery]: jQuery provides set of functions which are very useful for DOM manipulation

-* Material UI [@materialui]: Material UI is open source desing spec which is mainly developed by Google.
+* Material UI [@materialui]: Material UI is open source design spec which is mainly developed by Google.
 We are using web component implementation of Material UI.